The text presented here is updated to some extent from the Tumblr version--I may even be working on it, so content may change.

 “Even during the golden age, my sisters were uncommon in this province.
 History had proven that witches trying to claim power here only resulted in disaster.”

 “What happened?”
-Krys asked before biting into a slab of cheese.
+Talia asked before biting into a slab of cheese.

 “In the time before Arankant’s coven, there was a war between witches.
 Someone got it into their head to collect all the millions of shards into one place and revive the Goddess—by force if necessary.”